From Sensoji Temple to Tokyo Skytree, Best Things to Do in Asakusa

 22. Ninja Experience Cafe Asakusa

-Ninja Experience Cafe Asakusa is an unique cafe offering guests ninja experience.
-At Ninja Experience Cafe Asakusa, you can have a special training as a ninja by dressing up in the authentic ninja attire and learning some ninja tricks and moves with some classic ninja weapons such as shuriken and blowgun.
+Ninja Experience Cafe Asakusa is a unique cafe offering guests a ninja experience.
+At Ninja Experience Cafe Asakusa, you can have special training as a ninja by dressing up in the authentic ninja attire and learning some ninja tricks and moves with some classic ninja weapons such as shuriken and blowgun.
 The cafe also offers special ninja-themed dishes and drinks.
-This unique ninja experience can be enjoyed both adults and kids even on a rainy day!
+This unique ninja experience can be enjoyed by both adults and kids even on a rainy day!

 ▶ Book Ninja Experience Cafe Asakusa!

-Wanna go directly to Asakusa from the airport or hotel?
+Wanna go directly to Asakusa from the airport or the hotel?

 Airport Taxi is one of the best services for transfer to and from Narita and Haneda Airport.